anon5r/SkyTools/.junie/guideline.md

     - Follow the existing patterns for error handling and response formatting

 3. **Testing Changes**:
-    - Test UI changes locally using `yarn dev` or `yarn pages:dev`
+   - Test UI changes locally using `pnpm dev` or `pnpm pages:dev`
-    - Test server API changes locally using `yarn workers:dev`
+   - Test server API changes locally using `pnpm workers:dev`
     - Use the browser's developer tools to debug UI issues
     - Use console logging to debug server API issues